 (*Please note this post has affiliate links.
 Ordering through my site will not change the price you pay.
 A tiny commission will come to Fearless Dining to help offset the cost of running this blog.
 I truly appreciate the support.)

-Tools I Used to Make This Creamy Gluten Free Apple Cake Recipe:
+Tools I Used to Make This Fresh Apple Cake Recipe:

 - Cake pan: This cake pan is deep enough to make this delicious apple cake the perfect size for guests.

 - Apple slicer: An easy cheat.
 I use this and it cores and slices my apples.
 To make the apple slices a little thinner in this recipe, I halved the slices again.

 - 2 cups Bob's Red Mill 1 to 1 Gluten Free Flour Blend, (*Note, my flour blend has xanthan gum included.
 If yours doesn't, add 1 teaspoon.)